exoplatform/exo-documentation/docs/Administration.rst

 ----------
 You can delete a rule just by clicking on the delete icon of the rule you want to delete.

-A confirmation popup will be displayed and you can confirm the rule's delete or cancel it.
+A confirmation popup is displayed allowing you to confirm or cancel the changes done.

 .. note:: Once the rule is deleted, it will be not used anymore on the points score.